 Hiring the right law firm is essential when you’re facing criminal charges in Lincoln.
 Our team of experienced attorneys has successfully defended thousands of people facing criminal charges in Lancaster County for over 55 years.
 In fact, Berry Law has been recognized as the Criminal Defense Law Firm of the Year in Nebraska by multiple legal agencies, including Lawyer International, Global Law Experts, and M&A Today.
 Working with a Lincoln criminal lawyer from Berry Law can help alleviate some of your stress and ensure your rights are protected throughout the criminal proceeding.

-Our experienced defense attorneys understand how scary this can be for you.
+Our experienced criminal defense attorneys understand how scary this can be for you.
 Everything you worked for could be in jeopardy.
 We will stand up for you and your constitutional rights throughout every step of the legal process, from the initial questioning to trial and appeal.
 Our attorneys will work alongside you to develop the best possible defense strategies to fight your charges.

 The Importance of Seeking Immediate Legal Assistance